 Addiction is a progressive illness.
 Leaving it to worsen, without help, is a course of action that we simply do not recommend.
 To avoid the potentially heartbreaking and traumatic consequences of addiction it is vital to secure an intervention as soon as possible.
 Don’t leave it until you, or the person you are trying to help, reaches their lowest ebb.
 The sooner you, or they, can get help the more effective treatment will be and the quicker it could be to reach recovery.

 The right help, at the right time

 Port of Call can organise every aspect of your intervention programme.
-Following a free and confidential assessment over the telephone we can secure a fully qualified counsellor, or interventionist, to facilitate the entire intervention process.
+Following a free and confidential assessment over the telephone we can secure a fully qualified counsellor, or interventionist, to facilitate the entire intervention process, wherever you are based.
 Please call our free phone line on 0800 002 9010, we are ready and willing to help you navigate towards the best possible outcome for you and your family.